digitalsamba/sinch-conference-middleware/README.md

 # Sinch Conference Middleware

-This project provides a middleware service to manage Sinch voice conferences and integrate them with Digital Samba rooms.
+This project provides a middleware service to manage [Sinch](https://www.sinch.com) voice conferences and integrate them with [Digital Samba](https://www.digitalsamba.com) rooms.
 It offers a RESTful API for conference and user management, handles Sinch callbacks (ICE, ACE, DICE), notifies Digital Samba when a phone user has joined or left a Digital Samba room, handles phone_user_muted and phone_user_unmuted events from DigitalSamba and provides a simple web UI for interaction and demoing the incorporated functionality.

 ## Features

 *   **Conference Management:** Create, list, and delete conferences.
 *   **Phone User Management:** Add users (with PINs, display names, external IDs) to conferences, list users, remove users.
+*   **Digital Samba Integration** Associate Sinch conferences with Digital Samba room IDs for Sinch conference participation and management from a Digital Samba room.
 *   **Sinch Voice Callback Handling:** Processes ICE, ACE, and DICE events from Sinch via a webhook.
 *   **Digital Samba Callback Handling:** Processes phone_participant_muted & phone_participant_unmuted events sent from Digital Samba via a webhook.
-*   **Digital Samba Integration** Associate Sinch conferences with Digital Samba room IDs for Sinch conference participation and management from a Digital Samba room.
-*   **Live Call Management:** View active calls per conference, mute and unmute participants via the UI.
 *   **Database Persistence:** Stores conference and user data in SQLite.
 *   **Web UI:** Simple frontend for managing conferences, users, and viewing active calls.
 *   **Real-time server log streaming via WebSockets to the frontend UI.**